yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 To enable the 1.4 beta APIs in Policy Studio, browse to the `API Portal v1.4` Servlet and set the `com.axway.portal.servlet.disabled` flag to false.

 {{< alert title="Note" color="primary" >}}
+This feature is only available from a fresh install (it isn't avilable via SysUpgrade or Service Pack upgrades).
 Do not enable this flag on a production environment.
 Use these APIs only in test environments.
 Feedback on the implementation is welcome.
 {{< /alert >}}